-1.4 The South West Hertfordshire Joint Strategic Plan (JSP) will provide a South West Hertfordshire integrated strategic planning framework and supporting evidence base to support sustainable growth to 2050.
+1.4 The South West Hertfordshire Joint Strategic Plan (JSP) will provide South West Hertfordshire with an integrated strategic planning framework and supporting evidence base to support sustainable growth to 2050.
+The area covered by the JSP is shown in Figure 1.